webrecorder/browsertrix/frontend/docs/docs/user-guide/qa-review.md

     When you first view an analysis of a page, the screenshot, text, and resource comparison views are only available for analyzed crawls.
 You'll need to run an analysis to view and compare all quality metrics.

 ## QA on Your Web Archive
-When you do run an analysis, you'll have a comparison view of the data collected during crawl analysis.
+When you run an analysis, you'll have a comparison view of the data collected.
 If multiple analysis runs have been completed, the page data will be used from the selected analysis run, which are displayed next to the archived item name.
 The most recent analysis run is selected by default, but you can choose to display data from any other completed or stopped analysis run here as well.

 The depth of your page review may vary depending on available time and the complexity of the page.
 For automated support, crawl analysis can generate comparisons across three key factors to help highlight potentially problematic pages.
 If you prefer a manual approach, you can still assess crawls even without running an analysis.
 You’re still able to review page quality manually and leave comments, provide ratings, and examine the screenshots, text, and resources.